Last Updated on

 Currant Cake – usually made with red currants, you can use a mixture or only black ones.

 - 350 g/ 12.4 oz/ about 3 1/2 cups black currants

 - about 9 tablespoons agave syrup or another sweetener

 - Clean and remove the stalks of the black currants.

 - Place them in a large pot and add the agave syrup.
 Use a potato masher to crush the currants a little.
 You definitely don't want a berry puree here, just mash the currants partially to obtain some juice while retaining most of them intact.

 - Mix well and let stand for about an hour.
 The mixture will become juicier during this time.

 - Bring everything to a boil and let cook for about 5 minutes while stirring from time to time.

-- In a small bowl mix the corn starch with some water to obtain a paste.
+- In a small bowl mix the cornstarch with 2-3 tablespoons cold water to obtain a paste.
 Slowly pour this mixture into the boiling jam while whisking continuously.
 Bring to a boil again and cook for one more minute.
 Let cool, transfer into a clean jar and refrigerate.

 The nutrition is calculated for the whole jar of jam.